shelleywong/CSCI211-Course-Materials/Programs/README.md

 Currently, your code should target C++11 (your code will be compiled with the C++11 standard: `-std=c++11`).
 All assignments in this course can be completed with C++11 features.
 Outside of this class, you are likely to use newer versions of C++, but even then, you should consider portability to other environments before using features from C++14, C++17 and newer versions in your projects.

+### Reminder

+Getting your program to pass the provided tests is only one component of the programming assignments.
+Other grading components include:
+* **Does your program pass the hidden tests?** The provided tests may not cover all of the project specifications; it's your job to consider all potential cases.
+* **Does your program follow the instructions?** If the instructions say to use a particular data structure, make sure to use that data structure.
+If the instructions require the use of dynamic memory, make sure you've managed memory correctly.
+* **Have you included sufficient and useful comments?** You don't need to be overly verbose or have comments on every line, but you are expected to have file, function, class, variable, and/or implementation comments in every file you submit.
+* **Is your program well-formatted and organized?** Things to consider include proper and consistent indentation, descriptive variable names, and usage of functions.

 ### Style Guide Overview

 Your program should be neatly organized, consistently indented, and have informative comments throughout.
 Avoid surprising or dangerous constructs that an average C++ programmer would find tricky or difficult to maintain.
 Refer to the CSCI 211 Style Guide (on Blackboard) for more details on each of these categories.
 Things to focus on include: